 Venice, Florida has long been known as the Sharks tooth capital of the world because of the millions of white and black sharks teeth fossils that wash up on Venice Beach in Florida as well as other near by area beaches.

-The Venice Sharks Tooth Festival is one of the most looked forward to events and one of the most well attended events of the year on my Escape to Sarasota Calendar of events.
+The Venice Sharks Tooth Festival has always been one of the most looked forward to events and one of the most well attended events of the year on my Escape to Sarasota Calendar of events.
 Originally held as an August event years ago, the festival moved to the springtime over the years.

 The weather along the Sun Coast is usually perfect for outdoor festivals, such as this one, at this time of year.
 Skies are usually sunny with temperatures in the 70's to low 80's.

 There’s food, fossils, arts and crafts, entertainment and children’s